bcbio/bcbio-nextgen/docs/contents/configuration.rst

    for example: [AAAATTTT, GGGGCCCC]
 - ``min_read_length`` Minimum read length to maintain when ``read_through`` trimming set in ``trim_reads``.
 Defaults to 25.
+- ``trim_ends`` Specify values for trimming at ends of reads, using a fast approach built into fastq preparation.
+This does not do quality or adapter trimming but will quickly cut off a defined set of values from either the 5' or 3' end of the first and second reads.
+Expects a list of 4 values:
+  [5' trim read1, 3' trim read1, 5' trim read2, 3' trim read2].
+Set values
+  to 0 if you don't need trimming (ie. ``[6, 0, 12, 0]`` will trim 6bp from
+  the start of read 1 and 12bp from the start of read 2.
+Only implemented for variant calling pipelines.

 Alignment postprocessing
 ========================